AguaClara/SWOT/Juan_logbook.md

 ### Done
 1. Meeting with Monroe, Clare, Zoe, and Fletcher.
 Discussed the structure of the textbook, design challenges, and work for this summer.
 Textbook is top priority.
 I am to continue working on the summary sheets, which are being renamed to `Design` since that is the role that they occupy within the textbook.
 2. Finish standardizing the images for control volume vs streamline notation (arrows vs dotted lines).
 Red lines imply energy/bernoulli, black is just reference.
-3. Rename all chapter number folders, get rid of numbering in design sheets
+3. Renamed all chapter number folders, get rid of numbering in design sheets
-4. Add new chapters
+4. Added new chapters
       - Disinfection
       - Public Health
       - Energy Dissipation and Velocity Gradients
-5. change all velocities to small $\bar v$ instead of $V$ in the entire textbook, both mine and Monroe's files push up to master send email
+5. changed all velocities to small $\bar v$ instead of $V$ in the entire textbook, both mine and Monroe's files push up to master send email
+6. Changed the slot width ratio from 1.5 to 1 in accordance with Haarhoff's CFD paper in 2001
+7. Figured out reference structure, use doi's and link the journal of publication.

 ### To Do